joffrey-bion/gradle-github-changelog/README.md

 - `defaultIssueSectionTitle`: section title for issues that are not classified in a specific section due to their labels

+- `defaultIssueSectionOrder`: section order for issues that are not classified in a specific section due to their labels

 - `defaultPrSectionTitle`: section title for pull-requests that are not classified in a specific section due to their labels

+- `defaultPrSectionOrder`: section order for pull-requests that are not classified in a specific section due to their labels

 - `includeLabels`: if not empty, only issues that have at least one of these labels can appear in the change log.